6 Things Not to Do If You Want to Have Anal Sex Successfully

 Remember: limits can change!
 And that’s okay!

-I now have three categories of limits: hard limits (NOPE NEVER ABSOLUTELY NOT,) soft limits (sometimes, under certain circumstances, with lots of negotiation,) and only-with-Mr-CK limits (things I won’t do with anyone but him.)
+I now have three categories of limits: hard limits (NOPE NEVER ABSOLUTELY NOT,) soft limits (sometimes, under certain circumstances, with lots of negotiation,) and only-with-certain-partners limits (things I won’t do with anyone but specific people I trust sufficiently.

 Your limits will change over time too.
 We’re humans and change is part of what we do.
 What’s important is to check in with yourself regularly, and keep communicating with your partner along the way!

-Kinky item of the day: Jute 5mm, my bondage rope of choice.
+Kinky item of the day: Jute, my bondage rope of choice.
 The smell, the feel, the tightness across my skin… mmmm!
-(This is not an affiliate link and I have no connection to the company, I just love their rope.)

 Four Things That Don’t Make You Less Dominant

 It’s October, which means it’s Kink Month over at Lovehoney.
-(Don’t forget to use reader code COFFKINK10 for 10% off any purchase before the end of 2017!)
+(Don’t forget to use reader code AFF-COFFKINK10 for 10% off any purchase before the end of 2017!)

 To celebrate, I’ve signed on for Loving BDSM’s 30 Days of D/s programme, and am going to aim to write a post each day inspired by that day’s subject.